afni/Post_doc_position_available/README.md

 #### Interested?
-Please send: any queries and/or a cover letter of interest (including descriptions of your programming experience, projects worked on, teaching, etc.) and a copy of your CV to:  paul.taylor@nih.gov.
+<b>Please send:</b> any queries and/or a cover letter of interest (including descriptions of your programming experience, projects worked on, teaching, etc.) and a copy of your CV to:  paul.taylor@nih.gov.

 Contacts:  Drs.
 Robert Cox (Core leader) and Paul Taylor